Frequently Asked Questions

 - Participate in CIJA calls to action and action alerts on emerging issues.

 - Be an online activist.
 Like us on Facebook, follow us on Twitter and Instagram, and help us share our content and expand our network.

 CIJA stays in touch with Canada’s organized Jewish community through its Local Partners and Local Partner Councils or regional committees, through issue-specific email updates, widely read summaries from lay leadership in A Word from our Chair, and with the broader community through CIJA’s online channels and mainstream media.

 How is CIJA funded?

-How do I make a donation to CIJA?
+How do I donate to CIJA?

-Donations may be made online here.
+Donations by credit card may be made online here.

 Tax receipts for donations to CIJA will come from JFC-UIA.

 What is CIJA’s Budgeting Process?